Skip to content

 Wide Receivers: Wide receivers are the receivers of the team.
 They run routes across the field and catch passes thrown by the quarterback.
 Their goal is to catch the ball and advance as far as possible down the field.

-Tight End: The tight end is a hybrid position between the wide receiver and the offensive lineman.
+tight end: The tight end is a hybrid position between the wide receiver and the offensive lineman.
 They can act as blockers to protect the quarterback or as receivers to catch passes.

 Offensive Linemen: Offensive linemen provide support to the offensive unit.
 They form the offensive line, whose goal is to protect the quarterback and open up space for the running backs to advance.
 They are strong and strategic players responsible for blocking opposing defenders.